Alan Finkel: Commercial enterprises

 In 1983, Finkel founded Axon Instruments Inc, in Silicon Valley, California.
 A developer of software, electronic precision amplifiers, and robotic screening instruments for cellular neurosciences, genomics, and pharmaceutical drug discovery, Axon Instruments supplied universities, medical research institutes, biotechnology companies, and pharmaceutical companies, predominantly in the USA, Europe, Japan, and Australia.
-Finkel was CEO from 1983 until the company was sold for $140 million in 2004 to the Molecular Devices, and was involved in hands-on design or management of most of the company’s products.
-Axon Instruments co-founded Optiscan Imaging Limited in 1994, and Finkel served as a director until 2002.
+Finkel was CEO from 1983 until the company was sold for $140 million in 2004 to Molecular Devices, and was involved in hands-on design or management of most of the company’s products.
+Axon Instruments invested in Optiscan Imaging Limited in 1994, and Finkel served as a director until 2002.

 Finkel stayed on at Molecular Devices Corporation for 18 months as the Senior Vice President for Global Engineering, the Chief Technology Officer, and a member of the board of directors.
 During this period he invented the Population Patch Clamp which aided rapid drug discovery at pharmaceutical companies.